What is Harm OCD & How to Know if You Have It

 Harm OCD is a common form of OCD, which means treatment options exist.
 Even if you have tried other forms of therapy I would encourage you to give therapy a try with a specialized and trained OCD therapist.
 You don’t have to continue hiding.

+If harm OCD has been keeping you stuck in fear or self doubt, help is available.
+Resilience Counseling works with children, teens, and adults throughout San Diego and across California through virtual therapy.
 You do not have to suffer alone, there is help available.
-We have helped many individuals that have suffered with Harm OCD and can help you too.
-Offering in person sessions in San Diego and video sessions all over California.
+We have helped many individuals who have suffered from Harm OCD and can help you, too.
 Contact us to set up a free 15 minute phone call!

 OCD therapy and other types of treatment